-If you access a file stored in a General-purpose NAS file system less than twice a month, you can use the lifecycle management feature to transfer the file to the lower-cost Infrequent Access (IA) storage medium.
-This topic describes the scenarios, benefits, and workflow of the IA storage medium.
+If the data in a General-purpose NAS file system is not accessed for more than 14 days, you can enable the lifecycle management feature.
+Then, you can dump the data to an Infrequent Access (IA) storage medium to reduce costs.
+This topic describes the scenarios, benefits, and workflow of an IA storage medium.

 - Web content management

-Most content management systems are used to upload and download data.
+Most web content management systems are used to upload and download data.
 These management systems include WordPress, FTP, and Internet Information Services (IIS).
 In most cases, the backends of the content management systems are used to provide shared file storage.
-However, an increasing volume of data that is less frequently accessed may become cold data after a period of time.
-IA storage medium provides a cost-efficient storage solution for cold data in web content management.
+However, an increasing volume of data that is not often accessed may become cold data after a time range.
+An IA storage medium provides a cost-effective solution to store and manage cold data for web content management.

 - Big data analysis

-IA storage medium provides a cost-efficient storage solution for large volumes of unstructured data, such as gene sequencing data, GIS data, bill image data, and audio recording data.
-IA storage medium also provides the same throughput as General-purpose NAS file systems.
+An IA storage medium provides a cost-effective storage solution for large volumes of unstructured data, such as gene sequencing, GIS, bill image, and audio recording data.
+IA storage media also provide the same throughput as General-purpose NAS file systems.

 - Backup storage

-If you use General-purpose NAS file systems as the backup medium for databases such as MySQL, Redis, and MongoDB, IA storage medium provides a cost-efficient storage solution.
+If you use General-purpose NAS file systems as the backup media for databases such as MySQL, Redis, and MongoDB, IA storage media provide a cost-effective storage solution.
 You can also integrate General-purpose NAS file systems with Volume Shadow Copy Service (VSS) to back up Windows servers.

 - Easy configuration: You do not need to write scripts or manually migrate cold data.

-After you configure a lifecycle management policy for a directory, the files that meet the policy are automatically transferred from the directory to the IA storage medium.
-You do not need to manually perform complex and risky data migration.
+After you configure a lifecycle management policy for a directory, the files that meet the policy are automatically dumped from the directory to the IA storage medium.
+You do not need to manually perform complex or high-risk data migration.

-- Lower cost: You can transfer cold data by file to a lower-cost storage medium .
+- Lower cost: You can dump files of cold data to an inexpensive storage medium.

-The file system automatically identifies cold data based on the lifecycle management policy and transfers the cold data in time.
-Compared with the method that is used to archive the data by directory, the lifecycle management feature provides a finer-grained transfer to minimize your costs.
+The file system automatically identifies cold data based on the lifecycle management policy and dumps the cold data in time.
+Compared with the method that is used to archive the data by directory, the lifecycle management feature dumps only cold data to minimize your overall costs.